apollographql/apollo/docs/source/platform/editor-plugins.md

 - Manage [client-only](#client-only-schemas) schemas
 - [Switch schema tags](#commands) to work on upcoming features

-To get started, first **install the Apollo GraphQL extension** by using this [link](https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo) or by searching `Apollo` in the VS Code extension marketplace.
-After installation, GraphQL syntax highlighting should automatically be enabled for `.graphql`, `.gql`, `.js` and `.ts` file types.

-<h2 id="linking-a-schema">Linking a schema</h2>
+<h2 id="getting-started">Getting started</h2>

-To get all of the benefits of the VS Code experience, its best to link the schema that is being developed against.
+To get all of the benefits of the VS Code experience, its best to link the schema that is being developed against **before** installing the extension.
 The best way to do that is by [publishing a schema](./schema-registry.html#publish) to the Apollo schema registry.
 Once that is done, two steps are needed:

 1. Create an `apollo.config.js` at the root of the project
 2. Copy an API key from the Engine dashboard of the published service